risk-first/website/Estimates.md

 In terms of risk, they all have different profiles.
 You're often delayed in the car, by some amount.
 The tube is _generally_ reliable, but when it breaks down or is being repaired it might end up quicker to walk.

 If you were doing this same journey on foot, it's a very direct route, but would take five times longer.
-However, if you were making this journey a hundred years ago, that might be the way you chose (horseback might be a bit faster).
+However, if you were making this journey a hundred years ago that might be the only choice (horseback might be a bit faster).

 ![Journey on Foot](images/estimates/foot.png)